SamMcD-S/SamMcD-S/README.md

 ## Current Research
-### Secure Neural Networks
+### Secure Neural Networks (National Science Foundation REU)
 Neural Networks are everywhere.
-To support the recent AI boom, manufacturers have implemented neural networks on edge computing devices.
-This project explores security vulnerabilites of neural networks, and designs a protection mechanism to ensure the integrity of a Network in real time.
+To support the recent AI boom, manufacturers have implemented neural networks in embedded scenarios on edge computing devices, and using hardware accelerators.
+This project explores security vulnerabilites of neural networks, and designs a protection mechanism to ensure their integrity in real time.
 ### Spectre Attack Mitigation
 Over the past year, I have worked in the Computer Architecture Lab at CU Boulder on a more-efficient defense against the Spectre Attack.
 I will update this section of the portfolio at a later time.
 Key skills and tools I have used during this research: